 Indonesia has the third-highest smoking prevalence globally, only after China and India (5).
 According to the World Bank report, nearly 40% of the total population with age equal to or above 15 years smoke, while 76% of Indonesian males are the highest smoker group globally (6).
 This nation contributed to 60 million active smokers in the world.
-The smoking prevalence has remained high from 34.7% in 2007, 36.5% in 2013, and 33.8% in 2018 (6, 7).
-Based on the WHO Framework Convention on Tobacco Control, health workers have an important role to play in reducing the prevalence of smokers through smoking cessation efforts (8), including in Indonesia.
+The

 Indonesia has health workers spread across Indonesia to help smokers stop smoking.
-Smokers are also more likely to quit smoking when they receive counseling from health workers(9).
+Smokers are also more likely to quit smoking when they receive counseling from health workers (9).
 Unfortunately, there are still health workers who are active smokers, so this condition contributes to the prevalence rate of smokers and hinders smoking cessation programs in Indonesia (10, 11).
 Health workers who should be role models for the community not to smoke and live a healthy life are still consuming cigarettes (12, 13).
 Health workers should not smoke cigarettes because they should become role models for the community to control tobacco.